 January 1919- Through heavy fundraising, the 2nd wing of the orphanage was able to be completed.

 Spring 1919- There were 62 children living at the orphanage.
 By summer of 1919, there were 83 children.

 Waxahachie residents came together to help make much-needed repairs to the main building.
 They donated $1800 and people came with tools and supplies to make many of the repairs themselves.
 The rest of the ’40s were good to the orphanage, they were even able to raise some funds for themselves by working the fields and selling produce.
 By 1947, enough funds were raised and a new dormitory for the boys was built.

 This childcare facility opened its doors in January 1910 shortly after receiving a license from the State of Texas.

-Since the mid to late 1950’s, the definition of “orphan” changed.
+In the mid to late 1950s, the definition of “orphan” changed.
 Most of the children in care were dependent and neglected children with one or both parents living.
 Several more home-like structures were built to make the orphanage more of a home-like setting rather than an institution.

 1984- TBHC applied for Child Placing License.